SLA's Frequently Asked Camping Questions

 Transportation and Parking?

 The SLA does not provide shuttle service to campsites.
 Kayak and canoes rental are available through the SLA.
 Personal watercraft can be used; boats under 25hp can launch from our location, over 25hp must launch from the public boat ramp in Holderness.
 Dock space is on the first come first serve basis.
+Do not tie your boat to or move any swim lines.
 Field parking is available and free of charge for overnight campers (boat trailers included) at the main SLA building at 534 US-RT 3, Holderness, NH 03245.
 Parking for Wister campsites can be found at the East and West lots off of College Road.

 Can I drink the water?